ASSERT-KTH/jdbl/README.md

 ### How does it work?

-JDbl is runs before executing the `package` phase of the Maven build lifecycle.
+JDbl runs before executing the `package` phase of the Maven build lifecycle.
 It detects all the types referenced in the project under analysis, as well as in its declared dependencies, at run-time.
-Then, JDbl removes all the unused class members (i.e. classes and methos), depending on the debloating strategy utilized.
+Then, JDbl removes all the unused class members (i.e., classes and methods), depending on the debloating strategy utilized.

 DepClean supports three types of debloating strategies: